 Indica plants have some common characteristics, which make identifying them relatively easy to the trained eye.

-Indica strains have a couple of common benefits:
+Cannabis Indica strains have a couple of common benefits:

 The distinct difference between Sativa and Indica is that sativas are energy drivers, associated with cerebral head highs, and less of a body heavy effect.

-Hybrids can be roughly grouped as follows:
+Hybrid strains can be roughly grouped as follows:

 In respect to CBD, you might notice some brands label certain products as indica, and the related packaging usually suggests the product has soothing or sleep-inducing properties.

 CBD in Europe is derived from hemp, and consequently, it’s always sativa.
 The hemp plant only contains trace levels of THC, often below 0.2%/0.3% THC.

 However, there is a lot of confusion from consumers, searching for indica based CBD products, usually due to seeing indica on an incorrectly labelled CBD product.